-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS Ind AS Financial Statements give theinformation required by the Actin the manner so required andgive a true and fair view in conformity with the accountingprinciples generally accepted in India including Ind AS specified under Section 133 of theAct of the state of affairs (financial position) of the Company as at 31st March 2019and its Profit (financial performance including other comprehensive income) its cashflows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS Ind AS Financial Statements give theinformation required by the Companies Act 2013 ('the Act') in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India including the Indian Accounting Standards ("Ind AS") prescribed undersection 133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015as amended of the state of affairs of the Company as at March 31 2021 its losses totalcomprehensive income changes in equity and Its cash flow for the year ended on that date.

 Basis for Opinion

 We conducted our audit of the standalone Ind AS Ind AS Financial Statements inaccordance with the Standards on Auditing as prescribed under section 143 (10) of theAct.
 Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Ind AS Financial Statements section ofour report.
 We are independent of the Company in accordance with the Code of Ethics issuedby the Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the standalone Ind AS Financial Statements under theprovisions of the Act and the Rules there under and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
 We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion.

 Other Information (Information Other than the Standalone Ind AS Financial Statementsand Auditor's Report Thereon)